 “The OKR system works by defining a few key objectives for the company, like ‘increase our following on social media’ or ‘increase the number of leads generated through social media.’

 For each objective, we define 2-3 measurable key results.”

 “In my experience, you can only expect your clients to understand and accept the hard facts and data that they can physically see, either via a report or their own incoming leads,” says Stuart Dixon of Provance.

-To show your clients their results, you can use a data visualization tool like Databox, or you can create your own custom reports.
+To show your clients their results, you can use marketing reporting software like Databox, or you can create your own custom reports.